avalentino/bpack/docs/overview.rst

   binary record is, in principle, possible but not planned at the moment.
 * record nesting is only possible for records having the same base-units, bits or bytes, and compatible decoder types eventually.
+* Sequence types can only contain basic numeric types; nested sequences, sequences of enums or sequences of records are not allowed at the moment.

 Possible additional features still not implemented